absw/loadstone/Readme.md

 simple blinky example.
 This can seem daunting, but the important thing to realize is that **the great majority of that code exists only in the type system**.
 The sample layers are written following current embedded Rust best practices, generally using [typestate programming](https://rust-embedded.github.io/book/static-guarantees/typestate-programming.html).
-This means that information that would be usually exist at run time is instead managed in the type system.
+This means that information that would usually exist at run time is instead managed in the type system.
 For example, a pin configured as an input is an entirely different *type* from a pin configured as an output, with different restrictions and methods.